 For more information on the change, see the Binance announcement.

-Binance is one of the giants of the crypto and Web3 world.
-Amongst its many products and initiatives are its market-dominating centralized exchange, various wallets, and--last but not least--its own blockchains and their ecosystems.
+Binance is one of the giants of crypto and web3.
+Amongst its many products and initiatives are its market-dominating centralized exchange, various wallets, and—last but not least—its own blockchains and their ecosystems.

 This pair comprises the BNB Chain and BNB Smart Chain — to use their updated names — which coexist.
 Binance Chain (which became BNB Chain) went live in 2019, and is primarily used for storing and trading assets, especially on the company's own decentralized exchange, and using its token BNB.
 Its sibling, Binance Smart Chain (BSC) (later BNB Smart Chain), was released in late 2020 specifically to facilitate smart contracts.
 In doing so, it widened the scope of the Binance ecosystem far beyond the limitations of Binance Chain, which does not support smart contracts.
 BNB Smart Chain also uses BNB as its native token.

-Combining elements of delegated proof-of-stake (stakers ceding their block validation obligations to nominated third parties) and proof-of-authority (where validators are vetted by a responsible body and must be trustworthy to remain a validator), PoSA significantly improves the network's scalability.
+Combining elements of delegated proof-of-stake (stakers ceding their block validation obligations to nominated third parties) and proof-of-authority (where a responsible body vets validators for trustworthiness), PoSA significantly improves the network's scalability.
 There are a maximum of 21 validators on BNB Smart Chain, elected from a list of Binance-vetted candidates according to votes from delegators (those staking BNB), with voting rights proportional to staked amounts.

-Since its release, BNB Smart Chain has grown to become one of the most heavily-used EVM-compatible networks; its active address count and daily transactions far exceed Ethereum mainnet.
-Cheaper transactions have proven a huge draw for newcomers to Web3, and BSC has absorbed much of this demand since its launch.
+Since its release, BNB Smart Chain has become one of the most heavily used EVM-compatible networks; its active address count and daily transactions far exceed Ethereum mainnet.
+Cheaper transactions have proven a huge draw for newcomers to web3, and BSC has absorbed much of this demand since its launch.

 Using BNB Smart Chain